gf-mse/nullboard/README.md

 #### marked notes

-[5e0f76cb72][5e0f76cb72] introduces a 'M' button in addition to "classic" 'X', 'R', '&#95;' ones, which shall toggle note's "marked" state, represented by magenta-ish background. ('M' will also meas "merged" later on.)
+[5e0f76cb72][5e0f76cb72] introduces a 'M' button in addition to "classic" 'X', 'R', '&#95;' ones, which shall toggle note's "marked" state, represented by magenta-ish background. ('M' will also mean "merged" later on.)

 #### note and list ids